 You will probably also need to sign a contract stating that you are willing to pay costs associated with the dog, that you will provide adequate care, that you are allowed to have a dog in your home, especially if you have a landlord, and that you will return the dog to the shelter if you cannot provide care among other stipulations.

 The Benefits Of Finding Dogs For Adoption Through Animal Shelters

-First, when you choose a dog from the shelter, you are likely to have a wide variety of animals to pick from.
-Shelters will allow you to interact with any dogs that you may be interested in to make sure you find a pup that you get along with.
+First, when you choose a dog from the shelter, you’re likely to have a wide variety to pick from.
+Shelters will allow you to interact with dogs to make sure you find a pup you’ll get along with.

 Adoption fees are significantly less expensive than buying a dog from a breeder.
 You’re also given information about the dog’s medical history, and usually you will be provided with details about their personality and behavior.

-There are a lot more benefits to looking for dogs for adoption through an animal shelter, but if you’re ready to start looking now, you can check our adoption page that lets you search for dogs by breed and area code, so you can find a pup in need near you that’s looking for a loving home.
+There are a lot more benefits to looking for dogs for adoption through an animal shelter, but if you’re ready to start looking now, you can check our adoption page that lets you search for dogs by breed and area code, so you can find a pup in need near you who’s looking for a loving home.